jbpolly/TravelAndEat/README.md

 - Visualize saved meals
 If there are no saved items, this list should display a message informing that there are no items to display.
 If there are items saved, the user can visualize their saved meals.
-Clicking on an item takes the user to the "Edit meal" screen.
+Clicking on an item takes the user to the "Meal Details" screen.
 Clicking in the checkbox mark/unmark the item as completed or not.

 - Go to "Explore" screen"